fxpio/fxp-resource-bundle/README.md

 About
 -----

-Sonatra ResourceBundle is a [sonatra](https://github.com/sonatra) initiative.
+Fxp ResourceBundle is a [François Pluchino](https://github.com/francoispluchino) initiative.
-See also the list of [contributors](https://github.com/sonatra/sonatra-resource-bundle/graphs/contributors).
+See also the list of [contributors](https://github.com/fxpio/fxp-resource-bundle/graphs/contributors).

 Reporting an issue or a feature request
 ---------------------------------------

-Issues and feature requests are tracked in the [Github issue tracker](https://github.com/sonatra/sonatra-resource-bundle/issues).
+Issues and feature requests are tracked in the [Github issue tracker](https://github.com/fxpio/fxp-resource-bundle/issues).

 When reporting a bug, it may be a good idea to reproduce it in a basic project built using the [Symfony Standard Edition](https://github.com/symfony/symfony-standard)